 2. To remove greasiness, wash your hair using a bar of dish soap, followed by a moisturizer shampoo and conditioner combo.

+Other possible ways to get rid of it are apple cider vinegar in water or baking soda.
 You can use pure beeswax or you can also opt for a hair product containing beeswax.
 If you opt for the latter, search for a natural formula which consists of additional vitamins for maximum benefits.

 Other uses of beeswax include: